WhiteNoise/AIMyAPI/README.md

 ## Safety notes:

-* If the user is giving sensitive information in a query, that information isn't private.
+- If the user is giving sensitive information in a query, that information isn't private.
 Refer to the OpenAI policies and plan accordingly.
-* The LLM will do stupid things with your API.
-Idiot proof your functions with error checking.
-Bonus points for providing feedback to the LLM via the chat history so it can fix it's mistakes.
+- The LLM will do stupid things with your API.
+You should idiot proof your functions, make sure you sanity check any inputs, etc.
-* Even though we are running the code in sandbox, you should still treat anything coming back from the LLM as untrusted code.
+- Even though we are running the code in sandbox, you should still treat anything coming back from the LLM as untrusted code.
-* You should never give the LLM access to anything mission critical through your API such as live production data or services.
+- You should never give the LLM access to anything mission critical through your API such as live production data or services.
-* Give as few permissions as is necessary - read only access would be preferred.
+- Give as few permissions as is necessary - read only access would be preferred.
-* Users can trick the LLM to do things that you may not want or intend.
+- Users can trick the LLM to do things that you may not want or intend.
 Again, access controls are critical.
 You shouldn't let users access anything they wouldn't normally be able to access via your API.
-* Any 'dangerous' operations should involve some kind of human oversight and approval.
+- Any 'dangerous' operations should involve some kind of human oversight and approval.
-* A way to audit and rollback anything the LLM does would be wise.
+- A way to audit and rollback anything the LLM does would be wise.
 The LLM can misunderstand requests due to false assumptions or incomplete information (or trickery).
 If you allow it to modify your data it could mess things up.
-* By using this library you acknowledge that you take full responsibility for anything that happens as a result of it's use.
+- By using this library you acknowledge that you take full responsibility for anything that happens as a result of it's use.
 We cannot gaurantee what will happen based on your instructions to the LLM or how the LLM interprets them etc.

 ## Thoughts: